surendrakumar6350/shekhawati-university/README.md

-# Project Title
+# Shekhawati Hub Next.js Project
 Easily find college students near you by using our convenient search tool to connect with individuals in your area based on location, pincode, and more.

 ## Run Locally

+1. Clone the repository.
-Clone the project
+2. Navigate to the project folder.
+3. Install the required dependencies:

 ```bash
   git clone https://github.com/surendrakumar6350/shekhawati-university.git